MoserMichael/cppcombinator/README.md

 Note that the parse call is instantiated with the top level rule of your grammar. the result object has res.success() - this should be true if the input text has been parsed successfully.
 It not then res.get_start_pos() returns the line and column of the error.
 If parsing succeed then res.get_ast() returns the Ast type that stands for the parsed output, res.get_start_pos() and res.get_end_pos() are the location of the beginning and and of the parsed structure.

+Note that a CharParser is wrapping the text stream object: this way it is possible to craft a base parser for a particular grammar that consumes comments, in that case comments will not have to be dealt with by the grammar.

 # Bounded buffer